redyyu/raven-craft/README.md

 3. **Warehouse Floor**: like the metal grate floor in any Warehouse. incase you want make second floor in warehouse.
 4. **Harder Warehouse Floor**: Metal grate floor with side bar.
 4. **Warehouse Handrail**: Metal handrail in any Warehouse.
-5. **Metal Drum**: Metal Drum can collect rain water or burn Log to Charcoal, Same as those Drum outside in Louisville.
-In some Mod's idea, you have to use a new menu action to take A Barrel into inventory as a small Metal Drum item (which is no worldstatic model), It's only a durm, we can build Fences, doors, crates, why need a special action for a durm, looks silly.
-So, in this mod, build it directly.
+5. **Metal Drum**: Metal Drum can collect rain water or burn Log to Charcoal, Same as those Drum outside in Louisville. now, we can build this with any Metal Barrel. (also need `WeldingMask`, `WeldingRods`, and `BlowTorch`)

 *"Metal Door" and "Rolling Garage Door" required "Make Metal Fences" recipe.*
 *"Warehouse Floor" and "Harder Warehouse Floor" required "Make Metal Roof" recipe.*